Karitane hospitals: Invercargill

 The Karitane-Hunt Hospital was opened in December 1926 in a house and garden donated by W.D.
 Hunt.
 Although the local Plunket Society campaigned to keep it open the hospital closed in March 1980.

 Wellington

 In 1925 a public meeting was held to establish a Karitane Hospital in Wellington.
-Truby King donated two acres (three-quarters of a hectare) of his land in Melrose, where there was already a Karitane Products Society factory and King’s house. £25,000 was raised.
+Truby King donated two acres (three-quarters of a hectare) of his land in Melrose, where there was already a Karitane Products Society factory and King's house. £25,000 was raised.
 The building was designed by the architects Gray Young Morton and Young.
 The hospital was opened by the Duchess of York on 5 March 1927.
 Its official name was the Sir Truby and Lady King Karitane Hospital.

-A nurses' home building was opened in 1964.
 The hospital closed in July 1978.

-The hospital building, which was earthquake prone, was demolished in 2020.
+The building, which was earthquake prone, was demolished in 2020.
 It was in private ownership despite being in the Truby King Historic Area which is on the heritage list held by Heritage New Zealand.

-The nurses' home was earthquake strengthened and used as housing.
+A nurses' home building was opened in 1964.
+It was earthquake strengthened and used as housing.